aronl9810/apcsa-freedom-project/tool/learning-log.md

 * Learned about the input debugger
     * This ensures that the game is officially sending in the right inputs
 * Encountered a bug related to the onEnable and onDisable
     * I do not know what could've caused this so I've asked the Natty GameDev Discord Community.
 I haven't gotten a response yet but it might take a while.
+    * Retraced my steps and learned that in the inputmanager, I have to change `void Start` to `void Awake` on my own.